 When you choose a Linux-based server, the Cloud Init step is visible on the Configure Instance screen.

-Select the checkbox to add a custom script to the cloud-init configuration.
+Select the checkbox to add a custom script to the cloud-init configuration if desired.

 Paste the user-data content in the text field to apply the configuration on the first system reboot.
 Refer to the Cloud-init article for more information.